Brainstorming Groups - Overview

 - (3) What organization do you work for?

-- (4) What qualifications or experiences make you particularly qualified to serve on this brainstorming group, and why?
+- (4) [for each brainstorming group of interest to you] What qualifications or experiences make you particularly qualified to serve on this brainstorming group, and why?